MoonStorm/trNgGrid/README.md

 - is easy to maintain, as its code was written under the type safe TypeScript.
 The repository also has the pure JS implementation, so no need to worry if you don't want to learn a new technology (even though I strongly recommend this one).

 #### Limitations
-Like everything else in this life, not everything is sweet and wonderful.
+Not everything is sweet and wonderful though.
 There are a few limitations which you should be aware of before jumping in.
 - Multiple `TR` rows in the table definitions are not supported.
 In other words, you can't have more than one row per header, footer, or per data item.
 - Angular directives on the `TR` rows are ignored.
 You are free to customize your cells though in any way you want.
 - You can't use the `data-` notation for the attributes.